OkayestDev/To-Do-List/README.md

 # fp-krichardson5-qliu4-tslantz-jmamuerbieke
 ## To Do List
 ### What it can do?
-* Add tasks to the table
+* Add tasks to a table of tasks
-  * click the Add Button,type the task name, description, and Time into
+  * click the 'Add Task' button, type the task name, description, and time into corresponding text fields
-* Search the task
+* Search for a task
-  * search for tasks by substring of task names, descriptions, and even dates
+  * search for tasks by substring of task names, descriptions, or event dates
-* Check tasks in a calendar view which includes the task in correspond date cell
+* Check tasks in a calendar view which includes the task in corresponding date cells
-  * it turns to show the detail of the task when you ut the coursor on the cell with task
+  * On days with an event, a tooltip will appear if you hover of the highlighted date cells
+* Delete tasks
+  * Delete selected tasks from a table of tasks

   *authors:krichardson5, qliu4, tslantz, jmamuerbieke*